rminelli/backend-assessment-insurance-company/README.md

 * api/

-The variable body (req.body) is sent for application / x-www-form-urlencoded, the body of the HTTP message sent to the server is essentially a query string, name / value is separated by ampersands (&), and names are separated from values using equal (=) .
+The variable body (req.body) is sent to application / x-www-form-urlencoded, the body of the HTTP message sent to the server is essentially a query string, name / value is separated by ampersands (&), and names are separated from values using equal (=)

 An example of this would be:

 name=Jacquelyn&email=jacquelynblankenship%40quotezart.com
 ```bash
 POST /api/ HTTP/1.1